BlackMamba1w/SpringAI/README.md

 The respective files should be created in your project directory.
 Please do not install this tool yet, as it is still work in progress.

 # Contact author
-Please do email the author at *k.sainandan2011@gmail.com* if you wish to offer help, suggestions or would like to work on this project together by forming a team.
+Please do email the author at *k.sainandan2011@gmail.com* if you wish to offer help, suggestions or would like to work on this project together with me by forming a team.
 Will respond in 3-5 days.
 This Project is in a very early stage.
 I am planning on implementing the following features over the coming months:
    1. Image handling capability
    2. Persistent Memory